taikoxyz/taiko-mono/packages/protocol/docs/how_taiko_proves_blocks.md

 - `l1Height`: The actual block height in L1.
 - `l1Hash`: The actual block hash in L1.
 - `mixHash`: Salted random number to accommodate multiple L2 blocks fitting into one L1 block.
+- `depositsRoot`: Hash of the list of deposits.
 - `txListHash`: Hash of the transaction list in L2.
 - `txListByteStart`: Byte start of the transaction list in L2.
 - `txListByteEnd`: Byte end of the transaction list in L2.
 - `gasLimit`: Gas limit for the L2 block.
 - `beneficiary`: The address of the beneficiary in L2.
+- `cacheTxListInfo`: Indicates whether the transaction list info should be cached or not.
 - `treasury`: The address where the base fee goes in L2.
-- `depositsProcessed`: The initiated L1->L2 Ether deposits that make up the depositRoot.
+- `depositsProcessed`: The initiated L1->L2 deposits that make up the depositRoot.

 ### Global Variables